RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Cards-and-Chipsets.md

 __Realtek fix__

-One community member is working in a solution for Realtek chipset based cards creating a plugin.
-It is still under development but it will be released soon.
+One community member worked hard in a solution for Realtek chipset based cards creating a plugin.
+It was already released.
 Check [Wiki Plugins Hall of Fame Section] for more info.

 [Wiki Plugins Hall of Fame Section]: https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Plugins%20Hall%20of%20Fame